Buckhill/web-chroot-manager/README.md

 ## Installation

-Copy the configuration files to: /etc/buckhill-wcm/*
+Copy the configuration files to: /etc/buckhill-wcm/* and the shell file to your preferred location.

 By default, WCM assumes that the configuration directory is located at /etc/buckhill-wcm.